 In addition to this the Winklevoss twins are also well into the process of getting approval for their ‘Winklevoss Bitcoin Trust’ an exchange traded fund (ETF) which looks like it will list on the NASDAQ.
 Whilst it’s difficult to estimate when the regulatory process will be completed for the ETF, many commentators believe it could be finalised by Q4 2014 if not by early 2015.

 The creation of these funds may help usher in a new wave of retail investment and the successful completion of the funds may be a catalyst for the creation of more Bitcoin secondary market funds in the future.

 Confirmation of a trend:

-The fact is the majority of retail investors often wait for the confirmation of a trend before investing, as retail investors by their nature are more risk averse and less likely to be part of the ‘smart money’ that participates early in high risk investments.
+The fact is the majority of retail investors always wait for the confirmation of a trend before investing, as retail investors by their nature are more risk averse less and less likely to be part of the ‘smart money’ that invests early in high risk investments.

 There are only so many times you can declare an asset is dead, after a price correction, before seeing it go to new highs to provide retail investors with the confidence they need to enter the market.